 Red Giant is a mustard green and one of our favourites.
 It has a stronger mustard flavour compared to mizuna with a hint of spice.
 We grow to both baby and full size.
 These greens are a delicious source of calcium, magnesium, folic acid and vitamin K, important for bone health.
 We grow Red Giant our to baby and full size but the baby greens are a little thicker and can withstand lightly cooking them.

 Sorrel is a perennial herb and has a beautiful lemon flavour.
-We grow it as a baby green at the farm and it makes a wonderful addition to salads.
 Red sorrel contains high amounts of vitamin C and several B vitamins, in addition to calcium, potassium, magnesium, and a small amount of phosphorus.
 We recommend eating baby sorrel raw and not cooking it but it can also be juiced and makes a wonderful addition to smoothies.
+Sorrel packs a punch of flavour and a little goes a long way.
+Add it to a salad along with other greens for a nice compliment.

 Spinach is a member of the amaranth family, native to central and western Asia.
 Spinach has small-medium leaves with thick stems.
 It can be served raw in salads or lightly cooked.
 Spinach is chalk full of vitamin A, beta-carotene, iron, potassium, and calcium.
 Spinach freezes well and can be used in soups and stews all winter long!